SohanChidrawar/CodeWithPankajSir/Recursion/readme.md

 3. Reverse the element of array using array

 4. Delete aplhabet 'x' from given string.
 Here we can give other alphabet to remove from given string.

+5. Replace 'x' with 'abc'.
+Here we can generalise with other string also